MystenLabs/sui-indexer-framework-examples/walrus-attributes-indexer/README.md

 ## Walrus Blob Pipeline

 The Walrus Blob Pipeline is a concurrent pipeline that writes the latest state of the `Metadata` dynamic fields to the `walrus_blob` table.
-It operates on a checkpoint granularity, so any modifications made to the same dynamic field within a checkpoint are not reflected on the table, and only the final update is persisted.
-This is fine since the indexer assumes that `Metadata` dynamic fields can only be created or deleted.
+It operates on a checkpoint granularity, and upserts records, such that only the final update to an object in a checkpoint is persisted.

 On commit, we handle out-of-order writes by using the `address_owner` and `file_path` columns as the primary key, and filtering on the `cp_sequence_number` column to ensure that on constraint violation, we persist the update only if it is newer than the existing row.